-The European Forest Institute (EFI) announced on 3 July 2023 the Bioregions Open Innovation Challenge winners launched in December 2022.
+On 3 July 2023, The European Forest Institute (EFI) announced the winners of the Bioregions Open Innovation Challenge, launched in December 2022.
 The three winners from Finland, Serbia and Spain will receive EUR 7,000 each to further develop their solutions.

 The biomonitoring station is a set of sensors and modules to collect, store and disseminate data on environmental stressors disturbing and damaging forest ecosystems.
 Some examples include monitoring air pollution, detecting early forest fires, and checking unwanted vehicles along forest roads.

 “This biomonitoring station aims to contribute to the integrity of forest-related data.
 Therefore, foresters become data providers of direct air pollution impact instead of end users.
 This tool can bring early warnings on agents of negative impact on forests that are closely connected to the effects of climate change,” said Dr Zoran Poduška, Institute of Forestry, Belgrade, Serbia and winner of the Open Innovation Challenge.

 Förecast is a forest intelligence tool that estimates carbon stock availability in the forest and measures other forest variables using remote sensing (LiDAR + satellite) and artificial intelligence developed by the Spanish company Föra.

 “Carbon is one of the most important forest variables nowadays; estimating forest carbon is of utmost importance to create stable markets through forest knowledge and scientific soundness,” says Iñigo Lizarralde, CEO of Föra.

 This carbon estimation tool can be used as input for forest scenarios where wood products and carbon sequestration over their life cycle are included.
 They also offer change detection for vegetation disturbance, allowing for transparent carbon stock monitoring – assuring the market offers verifiable carbon offsets along the established offsetting period.